ilyasotkov/learning-kubernetes/labs/lab1/create-cluster.md

 ## Google Kubernetes Engine (GKE)

-On GKE, using Kubernetes will [cost you no more](https://cloud.google.com/kubernetes-engine/pricing) that using normal GCE instances 😌

 Here are the steps to go from zero to a bare Kubernetes cluster on GKE:

 1. Create a Google Account